-Just an hour’s drive from Newcastle, Huntlee is worth the drive just to visit the amazing District Park One playground, complete with café, half basketball court and fully-fenced, off-leash dog area.
+Just an hour’s drive from Newcastle, there’s two great reasons to visit Huntlee!
+Not only does it boast the amazing District Park One playground, complete with café, half basketball court and fully-fenced, off-leash dog area, but there’s also a fabulous second playground – Katherine’s Landing District Park.

 Pack the bikes, scooters, and helmets – the pump track and playground at Katherine’s Landing District Park guarantee a family day out you don’t want to miss!